 4.2.7 Power to Borrow The Committee will have the power to raise funds or to borrow money required for the purposes of the Society from any source on reasonable terms.

 4.2.8 Power to act as Agent The Committee has the power to agree to administer the funds of another entity as its agent, providing it ensures the use of the funds is consistent with its own objects.
 As agent, the Committee will act in line with the instructions of the entity that acts as the principal.
 The funds transferred to the Society, acting as agent, remain under the control of the principal and the principal remains responsible for the charitable application of those funds.
 Wherever possible, there should be an agency agreement between the Society, as agent, and the entity, as principal.

 4.3 Special General Meeting A Special General Meeting of the Society may be convened to deal with matters of special importance to the Society including any proposed change to the Constitution of the Society.
 Upon receipt by the Secretary of a requisition signed by six members of the Society requesting that a Special General Meeting be convened (which requisition shall specify the motion or motions to be proposed at the meeting), he shall take steps to convene the Meeting.
 He shall do so by means of a written notice sent to the last known address of each member of the Society at least two weeks prior to the Meeting specifying the place, date, time and the proposed agenda.

 5 WINDING UP OF THE SOCIETY

-This Constitution was approved at a Special General Meeting held on 2nd February 2015.
+Constitution approved at a Special General Meeting held on 9th November 2018.